ratbag98/op1tips/README.md

 This was something I was messing around with today - holding the OP in one hand, kind of like a violin, and using the Element LFO as an expressive kind of vibrato.
 This patch was made in Cluster

 **dead link** [https://www.instagram.com/p/BPRXm_GBTor/?taken-by=mlbstrd](https://www.instagram.com/p/BPRXm_GBTor/?taken-by=mlbstrd)

+## Test settings for pitching samples

+* Phonic (green knob) to 99
+* Baud (white knob) to 00
+* Telematic (red knob) to 99
+* and shift + blue to adjust the pitch

+## Stereo bounce

+1. Start with 3 tracks.
+E.g track 1 drums, track 2 bass, track 3 synth.
+2. Pan and level the tracks the way you would like them to be (can not be altered later)
+3. Go to mixer page 4 and kill the left track (blue all the way down).
+4. Go to track 4 in tape, activate ear
+5. Record / bounce with ear the 3 tracks to track 4.
+This will be your right channel track.
+6. Now make sure track 4 is empty again by either lifting track 4 and keeping it in the “lifting-buffet” or paste it somewhere else on an empty part of the tape.
+7. Repeat step 3, 4 and 5 but this time kill the right master track (green all the way down, open up blue).
+8. Retrieve your right channel track by dropping it in channel 3 for example (you’ll lose whatever is on there)
+9. Now you’ve got your right channel on 3 and your left on 4.
+Hard pan track 3 to the right and track 4 to the left.
+If you solo these two tracks you should hear the same as in step 2.
+10. You can now clean out track 1 and/or 2 and record a new voice.
+Pan and level it the way you like.
+11. Kill master left again with blue (be aware that if you use gain/release compression at this stage you will compress the track and possibly compress it again if you use compression in your final mix.
+So it will sound louder than you heard before)
+12. Mute all the other tracks except the one you want to record
+13. overdub to track 3 with ear
+14. Repeat step 11, 12 and 13 for left (kill green, open blue)
+15. You can clean out the track you just overdubbed and start again from step 10.

+The result is that track 3 and 4 are going to be you “master” stereo tracks.
+Just like in the old tascam days.

+### Things to consider:

+* if you overdub check the EQing and FX that are active on the master mixing.
+Do you want these to apply only to the track your “pasting” on your master tracks?
+* you can lift-drop track 3 or 4 when you’re overdubbing if you want to be able to undo the change if you screw up somehow.
+(But you can not hear the result of both overdubs while keeping this undo function, unless you paste one of the two on an unused part of the tape)
+* you will not be able to change anything about the track you pasted on the master track (for example if you want to fine tune it later in a DAW than this is not a good method)
+* because you have 2 empty tracks each time you could also first overdub from 1 to 2 with EQ/fx.
+And than overdub from 2 to 3 and 4 with a second EQ/fx.
+*it takes quite some time …